nuejs/www/blog/introducing-nue-css/index.md

 [size-compare a="catalyst" b="all"]

-Just imagine the maintenance difference in three complete Tailwind-powered websites.
-This leads to our best practice for writing maintainable CSS:
+### Keep things in control
+Design-system-powered websites stay lean as the site grows:

+[size-compare a="dialog" b="mona-editor"]

 [.hero-quote]
   > One line of CSS is easier to maintain than a hundred lines.

   — **Nue Best Practise**

-### It does not get out of your hands
-Design-system-powered websites stay lean as the site grows

-[size-compare a="dialog" b="mona-editor"]

 Talk about maintainable CSS!